zleao/MvvmCross-PropertyChangedEventPropagation/README.md

 	}

-## Possible improvements to this approach
+## Future Releases

 - **The event hook should be done using WeakReferences**.
-Slodge allready stated this in https://github.com/slodge/MvvmCross/issues/300  This was something that I thought about and will implement soon.
+Slodge allready stated this in https://github.com/slodge/MvvmCross/issues/300

 - **Add the ability to 'listen' to changes of the items inside an ObservableCollection** The property names of the raised events, should have the following name: `<ObservableCollectionName>.<PropertyName>`